 This 103-acre enclave is a light industrial area primarily zoned I-1 with a few C-3 parcels.
-The Shady Grove Center, north of Gaither Road was built in 1971 and has 108,000 square feet of retail space on a six-acre site.
-The property owners are considering redevelopment with mixed uses (retail and office), which is not allowed with the existing I-1 Zone.
-The owners are exploring options for the property and may request a rezoning or a zoning text amendment.
+The Shady Grove Center north of Gaither Road was built in 1971 and has 108,000 square feet of retail space on a six-acre site.

-- Consider future commercial mixed-use redevelopment of the Shady Grove Center. - Retain the I-1 Zone and the C-3 Zone for all other properties in the Washingtonian Light Industrial Park. - Reduce imperviousness, improve stormwater management, and implement other green building techniques if there is redevelopment in this area.
+- Consider future commercial mixed-use redevelopment of the Shady Grove Center. - Retain the I-1 Zone and the C-3 Zone for all other properties in the Washingtonian Light Industrial Park. - Reduce imperviousness, improve stormwater management, and implement other green building techniques if there is redevelopment.